symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

     applications.
 It integrates create.js and the CreatePHP library into Symfony2.

-The javascript library `create.js`_ provides a comprehensive web editing interface for Content Management Systems.
+The JavaScript library `create.js`_ provides a comprehensive web editing interface for Content Management Systems.
 It is designed to provide a modern, fully browser-based HTML5 environment for managing content.
 Create.js can be adapted to work on almost any content management backend.
 Create.js makes your